luapower/nw/nw.md

 #### `bmp:cairo() -> cr`

 Get a [cairo] context on the bitmap.
-The context dies with the bitmap.
+The context lasts as long as the bitmap lasts.

 #### `win/view:free_cairo(cr)`